tyme-app/plugins/grandtotal/README.md

 # GrandTotal Invoicing

-Tyme provides two types of plugins for the [https://www.mediaatelier.com](GrandTotal) invoicing app:
+Tyme provides two types of built-in plugins for the [GrandTotal](https://www.mediaatelier.com) invoicing app:

 The **Invoice Plugin** which lets you create invoices from billable times in Tyme automatically and the **Offer Plugin** that enables you to automatically add clients, projects and tasks from a GrandTotal draft invoice to Tyme.

-Please refer to the [https://www.tyme-app.com/en/grandtotal-plugin](GrandTotal Plugin Guide) on how to install it.
+You just have to install their GrandTotal Part.
+Please refer to the [GrandTotal Plugin Guide](https://www.tyme-app.com/en/grandtotal-plugin) on how to install it.